Eino Tamberg: Life

 Tamberg was born in Tallinn.
-He studied composition with Eugen Kapp at the Tallinn Conservatory, graduating in 1953.
-He worked as music director at the Tallinn Drama Theatre from 1952, and as a sound engineer for the Estonian Radio from 1953 to 1957.
-As a composer, he first became known with his song cycle Viis romanssi Sándor Petöfi luulele (1955) based on poetry by Sándor Petőfi, and with his Concerto Grosso (1956), for which he won a gold medal at an international music festival in Moscow.
-Tamberg was an important initiator of the anti-romantic composition movement of the late 1950s.
-His vision for music composition belonged to the so-called New Wave in Estonian music.
-He became more known outside Estonia from approximately 1960, writing music for a large variety of genres, but in particular for theatre and symphonic music.
+He studied composition with Eugen Kapp at the Tallinn Conservatory, from which he graduated in 1953.
+From 1952, he worked as music director at the Tallinn Drama Theatre, and from 1953 to 1957 he was a sound engineer for Estonian Radio.
+As a composer, he first attracted attention with the song cycle Viis romanssi Sándor Petöfi luulele (1955), based on poetry by Sándor Petőfi, and with his Concerto Grosso (1956), for which he won a gold medal at an international music festival in Moscow.
+Tamberg was one of the principal initiators of the anti-romantic composition movement of the late 1950s.
+His approach to composition was associated with the so-called New Wave in Estonian music.
+From around 1960, he became better known outside Estonia, writing in a wide range of genres, though especially for theatre and symphonic music.

-Since 1969, he has taught at the Estonian Academy of Music, where he was appointed professor in 1983.
+From 1969, he taught at the Estonian Academy of Music, where he was appointed professor in 1983.
 Among his students were Raimo Kangro, Margo Kõlar, Urmas Lattikas, Alo Mattiisen, Toivo Tulev, Peeter Vähi and Mari Vihmand.
-For the 1997/98 season he was composer-in-residence with the Estonian National Symphony Orchestra.
+During the 1997/98 season, he was composer-in-residence with the Estonian National Symphony Orchestra.
 He died in Tallinn.